hannbella18/digital-wedding-project/README.md

 ## About the Project

-**Majlis Raikan Cinta** is a responsive digital wedding invitation built using HTML, CSS, and JavaScript.
+**Digital Wedding Card** is a responsive digital wedding invitation built using HTML, CSS, and JavaScript.

 The website follows a **Romantic Garden** theme with soft floral backgrounds, champagne-gold details, burgundy accents, elegant typography, and smooth animations.